lukedunsmoto/simplebar-admin-bar-customizer/README.md

 - Hide unused admin bar items
 - Reduce visual clutter in the WordPress toolbar
 - Keep frequently used items accessible
+- Add custom links to the admin bar
+- Change colours of both the admin bar and side menu
 - Lightweight, fast, and unobtrusive
 - Built with core WordPress APIs
 - No tracking, ads, or external dependencies